AlchemieSolns/example-alchemie-activity/README.md

 - Goal state - for creating what is the correct answer
 - Response state - where a student would put their response, and then check it against the goal

-This example uses the isMoleculeValid scorer, to determine if the goal and the response are the same after clicking check answer
+This example uses the isConfigValid scorer, to determine if the goal and the response are the same after clicking check answer (scorer changes depending on the given url)